 Objectives: The objective of the course is to understand the basics of organic reactions, to know the chemistry of benzenes and arenes, to know the basic principles of metallurgy, to understand the chemistry of s-block elements, to know solid state and concept of conductor.

-Course outcome: After successful completion of the course, students will be able to
+Course outcome: After successful completion of the course, students will be able to ourse ouccome.
+The successful completion of the course, students will be use to

-- Describe the chemistry of unsaturated organic molecules like alkenes and alkynes - Predict the product of the electrophilic aromatic substitution and nuclear substitution reactions. - Describe various metallurgicalprocesses - Justify the general and anomalous properties of s- blockelements - Describe the types of solids, symmetry elements, unit cell, powder-X-ray diffraction method and the concept of conductors.
+- > Describe the chemistry of unsaturated organic molecules like alkenes and alkynes - Predict the product of the electrophilic aromatic substitution and nuclear substitution reactions. - Describe various metallurgical processes - ➤ Justify the general and anomalous properties of s- block elements - Describe the types of solids, symmetry elements, unit cell, powder-X-ray diffraction method and the concept of conductors.

-Unit I- Alkenes and Alkynes
+Unit I- Alkenes

-Elementary idea of cis-trans isomerism - E, Z nomenclature, preparation of alkenes involving dehydrohalogenation, dehydration, dehalogenation and reduction of acetylene, elimination reactions - reactions of alkenes - addition of halogens, HX, Markovnikov's rule, peroxide effect, addition of H2O, hypohalous acid, hydroxylation with H2O2, alkaline KMnO4, hydroboration, oxidation, ozonolysis, allylic substitution.
-Dienes-stability of isolated and conjugated double bonds - 1,2 and 1,4-addition - Diels-Alder reaction.
-Alkynes: Methods of preparation - acidity of alkynes.
+Isomerism in alkenes: cis- / trans- and E/Z nomenclature - Preparation of alkenes: dehydrohalogenation, dehydration, dehalogenation and reduction of acetylene.
+Reactions of alkenes: regiochemistry of the addition reactions - Markovnikov's rule, peroxide effect; addition reactions of alkenes - hydrogenation, halogenation, oxymercuration, hydroboration, epoxidation, cyclopropanation, hydrohalogenation, addition of H2O, hypohalous acid, hydroxylation with H2O2 and allylic substitution.
+Dipolar addition reactions: ozonolysis, oxidation with alkaline KMnO4, oxidation with OsO4.

+Dienes: stability of isolated and conjugated double bonds - 1,2 and 1,4-addition: thermodynamic and kinetic control of addition reactions - Diels-Alder reaction.

+Alkynes: Methods of preparation; addition reactions - addition reactions of alkynes - hydrogenation, halogenation, oxymercuration, hydroboration, acidity of alkynes.